spineda2019/osOS/README.md

 ## Building
 The kernel currently uses the zig build system (and only the zig build system) for building.
+I sometimes will forget to add new options and target to this README.
+For a proper most up to date set of options, just run
+<code>zig build -h</code>

 To build the kernel for all supported architectures (x86 and RISC-V32 at the moment), run:

 ```